traintastic/traintastic/manual/docs/en/quickstart/world.md

 - Worlds are always saved on the **server** in a standard location.
 - When saving a world, a backup is made automatically.
-- To share your world (for example on the community forum or to use it on another system), use the *Export* function.
+- To share your world (for example on the community forum or to use it on another system), use the *File* -> *Export world* function.
   - The exported file can later be imported on any server.

 ---